What Is Hamas?

 How is Hamas funded?

+Historically, Palestinian expatriates and private donors in the Persian Gulf provided much of the movement’s funding.
 Today, Iran is one of Hamas’s biggest benefactors, contributing funds, weapons, and training.
-Though Iran and Hamas briefly fell out after backing opposing sides in Syria’s civil war, Iran currently provides some $100 million annually [PDF] to Hamas, PIJ, and other Palestinian groups designated as terrorist organizations by the United States.
-However, U.S. sanctions imposed after Washington’s 2018 withdrawal from the Iran nuclear deal have constrained Tehran’s ability to fund its foreign partners.
+Though Iran and Hamas briefly fell out after backing opposing sides in Syria’s civil war, Iran provides some $100 million annually [PDF] to Hamas, PIJ, and other Palestinian groups designated as terrorist organizations by the United States, according to 2021 U.S. State Department estimates.
+Iran was quick to praise Hamas’s assault on Israel in late 2023 and pledge its continuing support for the Palestinian group.

 Turkey has been another stalwart backer of Hamas—and a critic of Israel—following President Recep Tayyip Erdogan’s rise to power in 2002.
-Though Ankara insists it only backs Hamas politically, it has been accused of funding Hamas’s terrorism, including through aid diverted from the Turkish Cooperation and Coordination Agency.
+Though Ankara insists it only supports Hamas politically, it has been accused of funding Hamas’s terrorism, including through aid diverted from the Turkish Cooperation and Coordination Agency.

-Hamas has been the de facto authority in Gaza since shortly after Israel withdrew from the territory in 2005.
+Hamas became the de facto authority in Gaza shortly after Israel withdrew from the territory in 2005.
 The following year, Hamas won a majority of seats in the PA’s legislature and formed a government.
 It earned votes for the social services it provided and as a rejection of the incumbent Fatah, which many voters perceived as having grown corrupt at the helm of the PLO and delivering little to Palestinians through its negotiations with Israel.
 The outcome was unacceptable to Fatah and its Western backers, and the party ousted Hamas from power in the West Bank.
 In Gaza, Hamas routed Fatah’s militias in a week of fighting, resulting in a political schism between the two Palestinian territories.
 Palestinians have not voted for a legislature since 2006, nor a president since 2008.

 “The Hamas-controlled government has no effective or independent mechanisms for ensuring transparency in its funding, procurements, or operations.”